 A Scientific Approach to Cleanses

 To date, there is quite literally no data backing “detox” diets and cleanses.
-According to a recent review, studies on cleanses are underwhelming, as they suffer from “small sample sizes, sampling bias, lack of control groups, reliance on self-report and qualitative rather than quantitative measurements.”
+According to a recent review, studies on cleanses are underwhelming (to say the least), as they suffer from, “…small sample sizes, sampling bias, lack of control groups, reliance on self-report and qualitative rather than quantitative measurements.”

-Sadly, detox diets and cleanses remain popular because of big-name personalities who endorse them; they claim that’s how they keep in such great shape, which is beyond bogus.
-These anecdotal tidbits are simply masking the truth.
+Sadly, detox diets and cleanses remain popular because of big-name personalities who endorse them; they claim that detoxing is how they keep in such great shape, which is beyond bogus.
+These statements are merely masking the truth.
 A wholesome diet and healthy exercise regimen far surpass the benefits you will ever see from cleanses.

 Does the Body Even Need Cleansing?

 The harsh truth is that even if a substance really is toxic, a short-term cleanse isn’t the remedy.
-Acute toxicity, such as lead poisoning, would constitute a medical emergency and you would be very ill.
-Contrarily, chronic toxicity is best remedied by proper diet — not a few days of pepper-infused lemonade concoctions.
+Acute toxicity, such as lead poisoning, would constitute a medical emergency, and you would be very ill.
+Contrarily, chronic toxicity is best remedied by proper diet, not a few days of green monster vegetable smoothies.

-Moreover, we have vital organs (e.g. liver, kidneys, bladder, etc.) that work 24/7 to remove waste products of metabolism.
+Moreover, we have vital organs (such as the liver, kidneys, and bladder) that work 24/7 to remove waste products of metabolism.
 If you eat a healthy diet, these organs will have the necessary nutrients to keep your body free from toxins.

 Still not convinced that’s how things work?
-A 2005 publication found that not a single company could supply any form of evidence for their efficacy.
-Even worse, those companies couldn’t identify a single toxin targeted by their products; nor could they agree on a definition of the word “detox”.
+A 2005 publication found that not a single company endorsing detoxes or cleanses could supply any form of evidence for their efficacy.
+Even worse, those companies couldn’t identify a single toxin targeted by their products; nor could they agree on a definition of the word “detox.”

-How could a researcher/scientist ever formulate a dietary supplement/product if he/she has no clue what substance they’re targeting?
-That is a blatant sign that these companies are pushing nothing but conjecture.
+How could a researcher or scientist ever formulate a dietary product if they have no clue what substance they’re targeting?
+This is a clear sign that these companies are pushing nothing but conjecture.

-The primary message to take home is that you’re better off saving your money for things that matter – like a healthy diet – not a detox fad.
+The main message to take home is that you’re better off saving your money for things that matter, like a healthy diet, and not a detox fad.
 There is literally no evidence in support of detox diets and cleanses.
-The associated products with these fad programs are so useless that it’s baffling how they caught on at all.
+The associated products with these fad programs are so useless that it’s baffling how they caught on at all.cleanse, cleanses, detox, diet, toxin